daphne-eu/daphne/doc/DaphneDSL.md

 **Copy-on-write semantics**

 Left indexing enables the modification of existing data objects, whereby the semantics is *copy-on-write*.
-That is, if two different variables represent the same runtime data object, then left indexing on one of these variables does not have any effects on the others.
+That is, if two different variables represent the same runtime data object, then left indexing on one of these variables does not have any effects on the other one.
 This is achieved by transparently copying the data as necessary.

 *Examples*